biigle/maia/README.md

 New processing jobs are submitted to the `default` queue of the `gpu` connection.
 You can configure these with the `MAIA_REQUEST_QUEUE` and `MAIA_REQUEST_CONNECTION` environment variables.

 The results of the processing jobs are submitted to the `default` queue of the `gpu-response` connection.
 You can configure these with the `MAIA_RESPONSE_QUEUE` and `MAIA_RESPONSE_CONNECTION` environment variables.

+## Developing

+Take a look at the [development guide](https://github.com/biigle/core/blob/master/DEVELOPING.md) of the core repository to get started with the development setup.

+Want to develop a new module?
+Head over to the [biigle/module](https://github.com/biigle/module) template repository.

+## Contributions and bug reports

+Contributions to BIIGLE are always welcome.
+Check out the [contribution guide](https://github.com/biigle/core/blob/master/CONTRIBUTING.md) to get started.